Read the data

 ## met6 0.003080440 0.0039539767 -0.012411644 0.003099160

-When both within and between study correlations are set to zero, MetaHD reduces to the usual random effects model analysis of individual metabolites (i.e. univariate meta-analyses).
+When both within and between study correlations are set to zero, MetaHD reduces to the usual random effects model analysis of individual outcomes (i.e. univariate meta-analyses).
 Additionally, when the between-study variances are also set to zero, then MetaHD reduces to a fixed-effects model univariate meta-analysis.
-We can perform univariate random-effects and univariate fixed-effects meta-analysis in MetaHD as follows:
+We can perform univariate random-effects and univariate fixed-effects meta-analysis as follows:

 K <- nrow(Y)